ujjwalguptaofficial/ethcontracts-doc/docs/contracts/erc20.md

 await token.init(new Web3Client(<wallet provider>));
 ```

-you can call init multiple times with different provider.
+👉 you can call `init` multiple times with different provider.
 This allows you to use the same token instance in multichain dapp.

 ## getName